bdeignan/blog/_posts/2020-06-03-fastpages-external-link.md

 <link rel="canonical" href="https://bdeignan.github.io/about">
 ```

-It pretty much follows [one of the links](https://dev.to/steveblue/setup-a-redirect-on-github-pages-1ok7) provided in the issue's comment.
+This pretty much follows [one of the links](https://dev.to/steveblue/setup-a-redirect-on-github-pages-1ok7) provided in the issue's comment.

 The main thing you’ll want to change is the URL linked to.
 Substitute your page for `https://bdeignan.github.io/about` above.